Further information was submitted in support of the application in August, October/November 2024, January 2025 and March 2026.

 - Figure 7 - 04531-RES-CTN-DR-PT-001 - Typical Construction Compound

-- Figure 8 - 04531-RES-SOL-DR-PT-001 - PV Modules
+- Figure 8 - 04531-RES-SOL-DR-PT-001 - PV Modules (superseded by Further Information IV)

 - Figure 9 - 04531-RES-SOL-DR-PT-002 - Typical Inverters